Falls Park at Keowee

 The region enjoys four distinct seasons with mild winters and warm summers.
 Average temperatures range from the low 30s in January to the upper 80s in July.
 The foothills location means slightly cooler temperatures and lower humidity than the rest of the state, with pleasant mountain breezes throughout the year.

-Many of our buyers are choosing Falls Park for their next chapter.
-South Carolina has no state tax on Social Security benefits and offers favorable property tax rates.
-For healthcare, Oconee Medical Center in Seneca is about 40 minutes away, and Greenville's nationally recognized hospital systems are about an hour away.
-The community's trails, lake access, and social spaces create a vibrant, connected lifestyle.
+Falls Park is built for a wide range of buyers — families, second-home owners, and those looking for a long-term place on the water.
+South Carolina offers favorable property tax rates, and for healthcare, Oconee Medical Center in Seneca is about 40 minutes away, with Greenville's nationally recognized hospital systems about an hour away.
+The trails, lake access, and shared spaces support a connected, year-round lifestyle for whatever chapter you are in.

 Homesites & Investment

-The community includes 68 homesites: 14 heritage lots with private leased dock slips (from $350K) and 54 legacy lots with day-use dock access (from $150K).
-Sizes vary across the community, each offering its own unique combination of elevation, tree cover, lake proximity, and view corridor.
+The community includes 71 homesites — 18 Heritage lots (from $250K) and 53 Legacy lots (from $150K).
+Lots average around two acres, though sizes vary across the community.
+Each offers its own combination of elevation, tree cover, lake proximity, and view corridor.
 Contact us for specifics on available lots.

 Based on conversations with builders experienced in the community, the average cost is approximately $300 per square foot.
 Actual costs will vary depending on home size, design complexity, finishes, and site conditions specific to your homesite.